 Inauguration of the first renovated building for Montpellier's physics laboratories

-On September 25, 2024, Sophie Béjean, Rector of the Occitanie Academic Region, Rector of the Montpellier Academy and Chancellor of the Universities, and Philippe Augé, President of the University of Montpellier, inaugurated the first renovated building of the Montpellier Physics Laboratories (LPM).
-The €10 million "Building 20 LPM" project, awarded to the University of Montpellier and financed by the French government as part of Opération Campus work began in May 2021, and the building is due to open in late September 2022.
+Sophie Béjean, Rector of the Occitanie Academic Region, Rector of the Montpellier Academy and Chancellor of Universities, and Philippe Augé, President of the University of Montpellier, inaugurated the first renovated building of the Montpellier Physics Laboratories (LPM) on September 25, 2024.
+This “Building 20 LPM” operation, worth €10 million, awarded to the University of Montpellier and financed by the State as part of Operation Campus, began work in May 2021, with the building due to be commissioned at the end of September 2022.

 A structuring operation for physics research in Montpellier